Emergency Dental Care

-If you suspect that you are experiencing a dental emergency in or around Denver, NC, kindly reach out to us immediately at (980) 222-7501 to schedule a same-day appointment.
-In case it is outside our regular office hours (Monday – Thursday, 8 a.m. – 5 p.m., and Friday, 7 a.m. – 3 p.m.), or we are unable to answer the phone, please leave a message, and we will get back to you at our earliest convenience.
+If you suspect that you are experiencing a dental emergency in or around Denver, NC, kindly reach out to us immediately at (980) 222-7501 to schedule an appointment.
+In case it is outside our regular office hours (Monday – Thursday, 8 a.m. – 5 p.m., and Friday, 7 a.m. – 3 p.m.), or we are unable to answer the phone, please leave a message describing your dental emergency, and we will get back to you at our earliest convenience.

-Our dental emergency services follow the same payment policies as our regular dental practices.
-We aim to keep all of our procedures affordable and accessible to everyone.
-Please refer to our financial page for a comprehensive list of accepted insurance providers, modes of payment, and other relevant payment details.Insurance and Financial Information
+Our dental emergency care follows the same payment policies as our regular dental practices.
+We aim to keep our dental emergency care affordable and accessible to everyone.
+Our financial page will contain a comprehensive list of accepted insurance providers, modes of payment, and other relevant payment details.Insurance and Financial Information

 What is a Dental Emergency?

-Dental emergencies refer to any urgent dental issues that require immediate attention to control bleeding, save a tooth, treat a severe infection, or alleviate intense pain.
-Severe infections or tooth abscesses can be life-threatening and you should call your dentist immediately.
-If your dentist is unavailable, see urgent care at your nearest medical facility.
+Dental emergencies refer to any pressing dental issue that demands immediate action to manage bleeding, preserve a tooth, address a critical infection, or alleviate severe pain.
+Serious infections or tooth abscesses have the potential to be life-threatening and you should call your dentist immediately.
+If we are unable to be reached, seek urgent care at the nearest medical facility.

 If any of the following statements apply to you, you are having a dental emergency and should contact us immediately.

 - I have a toothache and swelling in my cheeks or face.

 - My jaw is injured.

 - My teeth are extremely sensitive and the sensitivity will not subside.

 - My tooth is loose or out of alignment.